 You have to eat what we give you.

-You should trust us.
+You should trust us as a story here.

 This is another.

-Most people would read this and wouldn't connect the dots, but look at this one.
+Most people would read this and wouldn't connect the dots.

-This is from the Wall Street Journal.
+This is from the WALL Street Journal.

-white collar, and will eliminate its traditional pension contribution for those salaried workers who still receive them in moves to reduce financial risks and cut costs.
+General Motors is freezing the pay of its 26 000 U.s salaried employees, I.e white collar, and will eliminate its traditional pension contribution for those salaried workers who still receive them in moves to reduce financial risks and cut costs.

-Well, guess who owns General Motors now?
+Well, guess who owns General Motors?

-Now you say Obama, it's the unions, the United Auto Workers.
+It's the unions, the United AUTO Workers.

 Guess what's going on here?

-Do you realize the grievance and the chip on their shoulders that union leaders and thugs have had for years over white collar people?
+Do you realize the grievance and the chip on their shoulders that union leaders and thugs have had for years over white-collar people?

 Well, it's payback time now.

-Backed by the government, so it doesn't matter.
+Now, the union owns general motors, backed by the government, so it doesn't matter.

-We can make a car that nobody wants, and we can someday demand that you drive it.
+We can make a car that nobody wants and we can someday demand that you drive it.

 Just wait.